High Achiever

 Tiffany Jenkins

-Tiffany Jenkins writes about motherhood, addiction, marriage, and life on her blog, Juggling the Jenkins, where she has acquired a huge social media following.
+Tiffany Jenkins is the bestselling author of High Achiever.
 She uses her platform to help and inspire others who are struggling with motherhood, mental health, addiction, and those who just need a good laugh.
 She speaks frequently about addiction and recovery.
 She lives with her family in Sarasota, Florida.
 More by Tiffany Jenkins

 Decorative Carat